jfwells/wp-united/readme.txt

 = 0.9.1.6 =
 This version fixes a few minor bugs associated with profile updates and widgets, and improves compatibility with caching plugins.
 If updating from v0.9.1.x, you only need to update the WordPress plugin portion of WP-United.

+= 0.9.2.0 =
+This version fixes a lot of minor bugs and also improves cross-posting.
+Please update.
+You need to update both the phpBB and WordPress side of WP-United.
+For the phpBB side, you only need to copy over the updated files.